28ishaan/CS156a-Learning-Systems/README.md

 # CS-156a-Learning-Systems
-Caltech CS 156a: Learning Systems Course
+Coursework for Caltech CS156a: Learning Systems.